Sun-Damaged Skin - Is a Tan Worth it?

 As we’ve already established, collagen has a primary role in the production and maintenance of our skin.
 From our early twenties, our natural production levels begin to deplete.
 That’s where Edible Health collagen protein powder comes in.

 Our customers take collagen powder to restore collagen protein in the skin.
-Many attribute the smoothening of fine lines and wrinkles or achieving a more vibrant, glowing complexion, to taking Edible Health collagen powder.
+Many attribute the smoothening of fine lines and wrinkles or achieving a more vibrant, plump, glowing complexion, to taking Edible Health collagen powder.

 Is it safe to use sunbeds?